 Diagnosis: (Fig. 1 a & b) Deutonymph (n=5): The dorsal shield is oval, punctate-reticulated with small pit-like round depressions.
 Length of idiosoma is 830 µm long and 585 µm wide.
 There are 54 pairs of setae of which 35 pairs are long, 19 pairs of small, and 2 unpaired setae are present at the anterior podonotal area.
 All dorsal setae are smooth heteromorphic, mostly long and needle-like.
 The sternal shield is vase-shaped, reticulated with a small dotted appearance, 420 µm long and 190 µm wide at coxa II.
 The sternum is partially merged onto the ventrianal shield and bears 8 pairs of simple st1-st8 setae.
 One pair of prominent gland-like pores on the sternum are present between coxae III and IV.
 The ventrianal shield is bowl-shaped, anteriorly concave with numerous dots, 220 µm long and 440 µm wide, and possesses 6 pairs of preanal acicular setae (Fig.5 a).
 The anus is round and is located at posterior end of ventrianal shield and bearing 2 pairs of adanal setae.
 The peritrematal shield is well developed, stigmata located close to leg III, peritreme is U-shaped medially and bent anteriorly (Fig. 4 a.).
 The tritosternum elongated, base is vase shaped, located close to flat coxae I, two tooth-like projections distally, and pilose lacinia are divided anteriorly into 3 branches, of which the middle is longer than the remaining two.
 (Fig.3 a.)
 Chelicerae are not observed.

 Material examined: 5 deutonymph; alt 549 meters asl.
 Sukewadi, 19.5930o N, 74.2267o S, Tal-Sangamner, 22 May 2023 collected by V.S.
 Bhand and V.V.
-Bhavare., ex.
-Holotrichia consanguinea
+Bhavare, ex.
+Holotrichia consanguinea.

 Distribution- Poland, Czech Republic, Austria, Madagascar, Kazakhstan, India, Iran, England, Holland, Germany, Italy, Turkey.